psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 These commands do return a bunch of 00h bytes.
 Purpose unknown.
 These commands do not seem to be used by any games.<br/>

+#### Watchdog Timer
+Caution: Additionally to activating configuration commands, entering config mode does also activate a Watchdog Timer which does reset the controller if there's been no communication for about 1 second or so.
+The watchdog timer remains active even when returning to normal mode via Exit Config command.
+The reset does disable and lock rumble motors, and switches the controller to Digital Mode (with LED=off, and analog inputs disabled).
+To prevent this, be sure to keep issuing joypad reads even when not needing user input (eg. while loading data from CDROM).<br/>
+Caution 2: A similar reset occurs when the user pushes the Analog button; this is causing rumble motors to be stopped and locked, and of course, the analog/digital state gets changed.<br/>
+Caution 3: If config commands were used, and the user does then push the analog button, then the 5Ah-byte gets replaced by 00h (ie. responses change from "HiZ id 5Ah ..." to "HiZ id 00h ...").<br/>
+Caution 4: Most emulators do not emulate this watchdog functionality so any homebrew with analog pad support should ideally also be tested on hardware to make sure it doesn't accidentally trigger the watchdog<br/>

 #### Note
 Rumble is a potentially annoying feature, so games that do support rumble should also include an option to disable it.<br/>

 ##   Controllers - Dance Mats